 Since the 1950s, the phenomenon of blocking has been studied by atmospheric scientists.
-Both the synoptic time scales (Colucci, 1985; Crum and Stevens, 1988) and the climate perspective (Nabizadeh et al., 2019) are of particular interest.
-Many studies are also available on the dynamical aspects (Berggren et al., 1949; Steinfeld and Pfahl, 2019), whereby interactions with different scales (Lupo and Smith, 1995; Luo et al., 2014) or with other flow features (Shutts, 1983; Shabbar et al., 2001) are considered.
-An important branch of research is concerned with how well blocking systems can be predicted (Bengtsson, 1981; Matsueda, 2009) or how blocking systems affect the quality of weather predictions (Quandt et al., 2017; Ferranti et al., 2018).
+Both the synoptic timescales (e.g., Colucci, 1985; Crum and Stevens, 1988) and the climate perspective (e.g., Nabizadeh et al., 2019) are of particular interest.
+Many studies are also available on the dynamical aspects (e.g., Berggren et al., 1949; Steinfeld and Pfahl, 2019), whereby interactions with different scales (e.g., Lupo and Smith, 1995; Luo et al., 2014) or with other flow features (e.g., Shutts, 1983; Shabbar et al., 2001) are considered.
+An important branch of research is concerned with how well blocking systems can be predicted (e.g., Bengtsson, 1981; Matsueda, 2009) or how blocking systems affect the quality of weather predictions (e.g., Quandt et al., 2017; Ferranti et al., 2018).
 A review on blocking, in particular with regard to the projected changes in blocking occurrence and characteristics under climate change, was provided by Woollings et al. (2018).
 A general review has recently been published by Lupo (2020).
 Although the range of studies dealing with blocking is wide, there is no summary yet that specifically addresses the influence of this phenomenon on surface weather extremes.
 This paper focuses on this gap.
 In doing so, we both highlight how specific these influences on each type of extreme can be and make a connection between them.
+In this context, the consideration of case studies is a central issue, as it can best illustrate the complexity and variability in the relationship between blocking and surface extremes.

 The article is structured as follows.
-In Sec.
+In Sect.
 2, a brief summary of blocking characteristics addressing also important dynamical features as well as the predictability of blocking is provided.
-Sec.
-3 deals with temperature extremes, while hydrological extremes are discussed in Sec.
+Section 3 deals with temperature extremes, while hydrological extremes are discussed in Sect.
 4. For both types of extremes, an overview, a description of the relevant dynamics and several case studies are presented in both sections.
-Sec.
-5 provides an overview on other extremes related to extreme winds and addresses compound events.
-In Sec.
+Section 5 provides an overview on other extremes related to extreme winds and addresses compound events.
+In Sect.
 6, the issue of predictability is revisited but with a focus on the impact of blocking on the predictions of surface extreme events.
-In Sec.
+In Sect.
 7, we address changes in blocking and weather extremes due to climate change.
-An outlook and possible research perspectives are presented in the last section.
+An outlook and pertinent research perspectives are presented in the last section.